python/cpython/Doc/tutorial/inputoutput.rst

    18

-``f.tell()`` returns an integer giving the file object's current position in the file represented as number of bytes from the beginning of the file when in `binary mode` and an opaque number when in `text mode`.
+``f.tell()`` returns an integer giving the file object's current position in the file represented as number of bytes from the beginning of the file when in binary mode and an opaque number when in text mode.

 To change the file object's position, use ``f.seek(offset, from_what)``.
 The position is computed from adding *offset* to a reference point; the reference point is selected by